Jaden Hossler: 2019–2020: Career beginnings

-2020–present: Shift to music, "La Di Die," and Tell Me About Tomorrow
+2020–2023: Shift to music, "La Di Die", and Tell Me About Tomorrow

 Hossler began his music career in February 2020, when he self-released his debut single "Comatose".
 The single caught the attention of American musician Travis Barker, who signed him to his label DTA Records in a joint deal with Elektra Records.
 In May and July 2020, respectively, Hossler released the singles "Angels & Demons" and "So What".
 In August 2020, Hossler released the song "Pray" in which he opens up about his depression and suicidal thoughts, using the song to fundraise for suicide prevention.
 In October 2020, it was announced that Hossler was signed into a global co-publishing agreement with Warner Chappell Music.
 On October 21, 2020, he released a collaboration with Iann Dior, titled "Tonight".
 On December 18, 2020, Hossler released the single "Better Off Dead", co-written by Lauv and Blackbear with co-production from Travis Barker.
 Jxdn also revealed the title of his debut studio album Tell Me About Tomorrow.

 In January 2021, Hossler appeared in Machine Gun Kelly's film Downfalls High.
 Later in the same month, Hossler released a rock version of Olivia Rodrigo's debut single "Drivers License" with production from Travis Barker.
 The following month, Hossler was featured on Nessa Barrett's single "La Di Die".
-The two artists, along with Barker, performed the single live for the first time on the April 7, 2021, episode of Jimmy Kimmel Live! and performed the song again on The Ellen DeGeneres Show on April 12, 2021.
+The two artists, along with Barker, performed the single live for the first time on the April 7, 2021 episode of Jimmy Kimmel Live! and performed the song again on The Ellen DeGeneres Show on April 12, 2021.
 During the same month, Hossler was nominated for the Social Star award at the 2021 iHeartRadio Music Awards, but lost to Olivia Rodrigo.